Random Pulse Sequences for Qubit Noise Spectroscopy: Introduction

+Our approach applies $\pi-$pulses at random timings with carefully-chosen correlations (i.e., random pulse sequences).
+These random pulse sequences are generated using finite impulse response (FIR) filters, in a way that is simple enough to be implemented in many experimental setups.
+The design of these FIR filters relies on computational methods for \textit{phase retrieval}, which is the task of estimating a function, given measurements of the (squared) absolute value of its Fourier transform \cite{jaganathan2016phase}.
+Algorithms for phase retrieval have a long history of use for image reconstruction in astronomy, crystallography and other fields.
+Our use of phase retrieval, for sensing in the time and frequency domains, is relatively unusual.

+The first main result of this paper is to show that phase retrieval techniques can be used to design FIR filters for measuring any desired linear functional of $S(\omega)$, subject to some mild admissibility conditions.
+In addition, we show that the statistical fluctuations in these measurements, due to the random choice of the pulse sequence, become small as one increases the number of pulses $M$.
+More precisely, we show that the magnitude of these fluctuations is of order $1/\sqrt{M}$, relative to the expectation value of the measurement.

-{The design of these pulse sequences can be compared with other recent works on generating or simulating non-Markovian noise with prescribed time-correlations \cite{serinaldi2017betabit, serinaldi2017general, schultz2021schwarma, murphy2022universal}.
-Our goal in this paper is different, however: we use random pulse sequences to measure properties of the noise generated by an unknown environment, rather than to simulate or model a source of noise that has already been characterized by some other kind of measurement.}
+These results can be compared with other recent works on generating or simulating noise with prescribed time-correlations that are much slower than the system dynamics \cite{serinaldi2017betabit, serinaldi2017general, schultz2021schwarma, murphy2022universal}.
+Our goal in this paper is different, however: we use random pulse sequences to measure properties of the noise generated by an unknown environment, rather than to simulate or model a source of noise that has already been characterized by some other kind of measurement.

-Furthermore, when $S(\omega)$ is sparse, we can reconstruct it by using random pulse sequences together with compressed sensing \cite{candes2008introduction,candes2011probabilistic}. {This method is reminiscent of compressed sensing techniques used in NMR, though the domain where we apply these techiques (noise spectroscopy) is quite different \cite{https://doi.org/10.48550/arxiv.2109.13298, bostock2017compressed}.} This method requires measurements of only $O(s\log n)$ linear functionals of $S(\omega)$, where $s$ is the sparsity and $n$ is the number of grid points in the frequency domain.
-Numerical simulations show that this method can achieve an order of magnitude speedup, compared to conventional dynamical decoupling sequences, for a realistic physical system, self-assembled quantum dots.
+The second contribution of this paper is to demonstrate efficient reconstruction of sparse noise spectra $S(\omega)$, using a combination of the random pulse sequences described above, and techniques from compressed sensing \cite{candes2008introduction,candes2011probabilistic}.
+This method is reminiscent of compressed sensing techniques used in NMR, though the domain where we apply these techiques (noise spectroscopy) is quite different \cite{https://doi.org/10.48550/arxiv.2109.13298, bostock2017compressed}.
+This method requires measurements of only $O(s\log n)$ linear functionals of $S(\omega)$, where $s$ is the sparsity and $n$ is the number of grid points in the frequency domain.

+For a realistic physical system that has a sparse noise spectrum, self-assembled quantum dots \cite{stockill2016quantum, farfurnik2021all}, numerical simulations show that this method can achieve an order of magnitude speedup, compared to conventional dynamical decoupling sequences.
+In addition, proof-of-concept demonstrations on commercially-available quantum information processors, using superconducting qubits and trapped ions, and synthetically generated noise with correlations that are much slower than the system dynamics \cite{schultz2021schwarma, murphy2022universal}, show the practical feasibility of this approach.